-- 2) Investment shares whose purpose of holding is other than for pure investment Not applicable. - 3) Investment shares whose purpose of holding is for pure investment Not applicable.
+- (ii) Investment shares whose purpose of holding is other than pure investment Not applicable. - (iii) Investment shares whose purpose of holding is pure investment Not applicable.

 V. Financial information

 1. Preparation policy of the consolidated and non-consolidated financial statements